 Prospective BREEDPLAN scanners are tested against two criteria; repeatability and accuracy, for all of the traits measured by ultrasound scanning: fat depth (assessed at the 12/13th rib and P8 sites), eye muscle area (EMA) and marbling (expressed as percent intramuscular fat).
-Repeatability is tested by examining the difference between repeated scans (residual standard deviation or RSD) from the same animals.
-Accuracy, (the relationship between scanned measurements and actual carcase traits) is tested using both the difference between live scan measurements and the carcase values, and the relationship (correlation) between live and carcase results.
+Repeatability is tested by examining the standard deviation of the difference between repeated scans on the same animals.
+Accuracy, (the relationship between scanned measurements and actual carcass traits) is tested using both the standard deviation of the difference between live scan measurements and the carcass values, as well as the correlation between live and carcass results.